macSands/dissmapr/README.md

 #> 6        31.25    -22.25004 6831955 -6692770
 ```

-## 8. Check for inter-correlation and remove highly corrected variables
+### 10. Check for inter-correlation and remove highly corrected variables using `rm_correlated`.

+Identify and remove highly correlated environmental variables to reduce
+multicollinearity in subsequent analyses.
+This step ensures model
+stability by retaining only informative, non-redundant predictors based
+on a user-defined correlation threshold.

 ``` r
 # Remove the highly correlated variables